 • Our practitioner-scientist program is housed in the Department of Psychology & Neuroscience at Baylor University.
 The department is housed in the Baylor Science Building and is administratively housed with other departments of science in the College of Arts and Sciences.
 All core clinical psychology faculty are professors, practitioners, and supervisors who model professional excellence and who teach courses based on their own extensive clinical, professional and academic experience.
 Each clinical faculty member is also very active in applied clinical research and scholarship.
 The department faculty includes twelve additional members who provide instruction in areas essential in general psychology such as neuroscience and biological psychology, statistics, research methods, social psychology, and cognitive science.
 Practicing psychologists from the local area also serve as adjunct faculty, practicum supervisors, and research collaborators.
 The curriculum is intended to evidence the best of the science of clinical psychology.Extensive Clinical Experience

 • Students will accumulate about 3,000 hours of pre-internship clinical practicum experience and approximately 1,000 of additional clinical research experience.
-Current practicum placements include community agencies such as community mental health centers, a VA medical center, a tertiary care medical center, a probation department, a speech and hearing clinic, a children's residential setting, a university counseling center, a juvenile detention facility, and the Baylor Psychology Clinic dedicated to providing services for underserved populations in the local community.
+Current practicum placements include community agencies such as community mental health centers, a tertiary care medical center, a probation department, a speech and hearing clinic, a children's residential setting, a university counseling center, a juvenile detention facility, and the Baylor Psychology Clinic dedicated to providing services for underserved populations in the local community.
 Each student serves as a staff clinician or consultant on a half-time basis for a full year in each of three practicum sites, working in a different setting each year.
 The fourth year is spent working half-time in a faculty member's lab, accumulating 1,000 hours of clinical research experience.
 In total, students will amass approximately 4,000 hours of direct clinical and clinical research experience prior to internship.
 Practicum assignments are made in consultation with students and agencies to ensure a match between the individual student's training goals and the service provision needs of the agency.Exceptional Financial Support

 • The financial support provided students by the Baylor Psy.D. program is unparalleled.
 All students accepted into the program receive comparable amounts of financial support.
 In 2010 it is estimated that all students in the first three years of the program will receive approximately $31,000 for the year in the form of practicum salaries, tuition remission, and stipend.
 This should cover the costs of tuition for the year with modest ($1000-$3000) additional support.
 In the fourth year, each student will receive a stipend of $18,000 in addition to full tuition to enable the student to participate in the clinical research lab and complete the dissertation.
 While additional clinical or psychological employment off campus beyond the practicum is not possible due to program time demands, there are opportunities for students to obtain either a teaching or research assistantship beyond the general support described above.
 Additionally, students can compete for supplemental scholarships offered by the Graduate School.
 In the last several years, our students have been very successful, with the majority of students receiving supplemental scholarships from the Graduate School, ranging from $1000 to $4000 per year for three or four years.
 This amount is paid as a special supplement to the student support awarded by the program.
 Once admitted, students may apply for loans through Baylor's Office of Academic Scholarships and Financial Aid, One Bear Place 97028, Waco, Texas 76798, Phone: (254) 710-2611.Excellent Clinical Research Opportunities